 He holds the hand of the next dancer while the remaining dancers still hold each other by their shoulders.

 This second dancer acts as a support pole, remaining as rigid as possible so as to allow the first dancer to perform his acrobatic feats.

 The first dancer moves back to the back of the line once his steps are over.

 Men dancing the pentozali usually wear the traditional Cretan dress, consisting of a blue, brown or black “vraka” which is a type of trouser that is tight around the waist but loose in the hips.

 Normally the Cretan stivania, or boots, are also part of the costume.

-The music is mainly instrumental though there can be lyrics accompanying it.
-Usually the tune is played by a Cretan lyra, along with a lauto, played in a percussive way.
+The music is mainly instrumental, though there may be lyrics accompanying it.
+Usually, the tune is played by a Cretan lyra along with a lauto, played in a percussive way.

 The lyre player is in charge of directing the dance; he improvises as a way to tell the first dancer to do the same.
-He resumes the main time when the first dancer has to give his place to another one.
+He resumes the main time when the first dancer has to give his place to the next one.